 Contact Hillsberg Law

 At Hillsberg Law, my best client is an informed client, which is why my goal is to help you understand the legal process as it relates to your case.
-My name is Geoffrey Hillsberg, and I specialize in workers’ compensation law.
+My name is Geoffrey Hillsberg, and I am a workers’ compensation attorney.
 Since 1995, this has been my sole area of practice.
 If you or a loved one has been injured in a workplace accident, contact my Law Office today for a free consultation.